The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Definition of Coordinate and Curvature Singularities

-The above paragraph shows gravitation is mathematically described by curvature.
-Therefore we can use divergences in the curvature tensor as a way to identify the breakdown of general relativity.
+Since gravitation is mathematically described by curvature (e.g. the Einstein equations and tidal acceleration), we can use divergences in the curvature tensor as a way to identify the breakdown of general relativity.
 Since we want to measure divergences in a coordinate-independent way, we construct curvature invariants out of scalar quantities.

 \begin{Def} \emph{ Fix $k \geq 2$.
 Let $(M,g)$ be a $C^k$ spacetime.
 A \emph{curvature invariant} on $(M,g)$ is a scalar function which is a polynomial in the components of the metric $g_{\mu\nu}$, its inverse $g^{\mu\nu}$, and the curvature tensor $R_{\mu\nu\a}^{\:\:\:\:\:\:\:\: \b}$. } \end{Def}